nczmoo/dcs100/readme.md

     x Does anything else get reset?
 I think this was because it was passing the object by reference and getting downgraded to level 1.
 Hopefully, pass by value resolves this. x I reached about twenty on all my stats and the game seems pointless

+FINAL PLAYTEST
+    when the three symbols are added, it definitely decreases the win rate significantly.
+Maybe tie it to upgrades? why did I see so many orcs and only one skeleton?

 POTENTIAL ADDITIONS
     const monsters = { //FROM CHATGPT